Insuring and shipping a luxury watch: Complete guide 2026

 Platform Seller Protection Details & Risks

-Chrono24 ❌ None Buyer Protection only covers the buyer.
-In the event of a claim, the seller is debited directly from the escrow account.
+Chrono24 ❌ None "Buyer Protection" covers only the buyer.
+In the event of a claim, the seller is paid directly from the escrow account.

-Wristcheck ❌ None Same situation as WeWatches — sellers are fully exposed to shipping risks.
+Wristcheck ❌ None Same situation as WeWatches—sellers are fully exposed to shipping risks.

 What is Ad Valorem Insurance for Luxury Watches?